 - There are several methods to switch to Windows 11, and the most popular ones are upgrade and clean install.

-- The upgrade is a simple and straightforward procedure that will preserve your files and apps during the setup.
+- The upgrade is a simple procedure that will preserve your files and apps during the setup.

-However, many are worried about potential compatibility issues that might arise so they are preferring to do a clean install instead.
+However, many are worried about potential compatibility issues, so they prefer to do a clean install instead.

-In today’s guide, we’re going to take a closer look at both Windows 11 upgrade and clean install and see which is a better method to use if you want to upgrade to the latest version.
+Today’s guide will look at Windows 11 upgrade and a clean install.
+Then, we will see which is a better method to use if you want to upgrade to the latest version.

-Should I go for a Windows 11 upgrade or clean install?
+Should I go for a Windows 11 upgrade or a clean install?

 What does Windows upgrade do?